Micro-Novelty/IntegratedPipeline-Specialized-Non-LLM-AI-Agent-Framework/README.md

    [=] Multi agent P2P (Consider docker-compose) :
    - Note: Use the provided [docker-compose.yml](docker-compose.yml) for Quick multi-agent.
+   - Make sure you already navigate to your project folder, and run:
    - ```bash
      # Start multiple agents
      docker-compose up -d